 Domestication, thinks Porcher, has been misconstrued.
 A single term applies to plants and animals.
 This translates into practice: ‘today we can treat farm animals as “raw material” and use it like we use plant matter’ (Porcher 2009: 165).
-Indeed, in the industry, common phrases include ‘animal matter’ (for edible animal products), ‘destruction’ (for the slaughter of animals for economic or safety reasons) and ‘valorisation’ (in French, i.e. ‘exploitation’ of ‘matter’ and ‘waste’ as sources of fuel or compost) (Porcher 2009: 163-164).
+Indeed, in the industry, common phrases include ‘animal matter’ (for edible animal products), ‘destruction’ (for the slaughter of animals for economic or safety reasons), and ‘valorisation’ (in French, i.e. ‘exploitation’ of ‘matter’ and ‘waste’ as sources of fuel or compost) (Porcher 2009: 163–4).
 Porcher argues that both animal liberationists and the livestock industry misconstrue farming as the exploitation of matter.
 But, she argues, husbandry does not inherently use animals as resources.
-Accordingly, the husbandry/production distinction makes space for relations (not use) that can be emancipatory for human and nonhuman coworkers.
+Accordingly, the husbandry/production distinction makes space for relations (not use) that can be emancipatory for human and non-human co-workers.
 Instead, animal productions make it impossible for workers, such as female employees on industrial pig farms, to work well and act on this possibility.
 The high turnover in the industry owes a lot to a double bind:

-Because of the intersubjective nature of relations between human beings and animals, the link inevitably persists even in industrial systems … but it is distorted because the organizational structure of work denies the existence of this link qua link. … [W]orkers can be subject to the double order of being “their sows’ friend” and of being disposed to knock their head with a sledgehammer (Porcher 2009: 167-8; also see Porcher 2008)
+Because of the intersubjective nature of relations between human beings and animals, the link inevitably persists even in industrial systems . . . but it is distorted because the organizational structure of work denies the existence of this link qua link. . . .
+[W]orkers can be subject to the double order of being ‘their sows’ friend’ and of being disposed to knock their head with a sledgehammer (Porcher 2009: 167–8; also see Porcher 2008)

 In other words, workers are prevented from treating animals as society expects them because it also expects them to provide a cheap food supply.
 Farmers and farm workers do their job with the sense of accomplishing a mission, ‘the most important part of which is “feeding people”’ (Porcher 2009: 169; also see Mouret 2012).
 But it’s ‘overshadowed’ by the critique of industrial systems, whose workers are ‘accused of polluting, mistreating animals and producing a suspicious food’.
-Ultimately, the breakdown of relations jeopardizes the recognition of workers by animals themselves, who would otherwise ‘collaborate intentionally.’
+Ultimately, the breakdown of relations jeopardizes the recognition of workers by animals themselves, who would otherwise ‘collaborate intentionally’.
 In industrial systems, ‘[a]nimals do not say thank you; they can even sabotage the work’ (Porcher 2009: 169).
 Porcher’s explanation of workers’ suffering suggests that animal abuse is a symptom of the system, which inflicts suffering on animals by proxy so to speak.

 We can now restate our problem following Porcher.
 We do not appreciate the possible value of RKA because we conflate husbandry and unconscionable farming practices.
 By the same token, animal liberation or exploitation is a false dichotomy.
-LDHA can purportedly evade the exploitation of animals as raw material if we appreciate the history of human-animal entanglement and work as its irreplaceable embodiment.
+LDHA can purportedly evade the exploitation of animals as raw material if we appreciate the history of human–animal entanglement and work as its irreplaceable embodiment.
 With Porcher’s diagnosis and pivotal distinctions laid out, I spell out her conception of animal labour in the next section.
 I argue that Porcher replaces a false dichotomy with another one (abolitionism or RKA).
 Indeed, I argue that taking the view that animals can be co-workers seriously undermines the case for RKA.

-2. Porcher’s conception of animal labour
+Porcher’s Conception of Animal Labour

 We have a diagnosis of what can go wrong with RKA.
 Can traditional husbandry provide a cure?
 Porcher’s conception of animal labour purports to.
-Labour, on this view, implies a dyadic or collective relation between human and nonhuman co-workers.
+Labour, on this view, implies a dyadic or collective relation between human and non-human co-workers.
 Its value is inherently relational.
 Indeed, it’s ‘the link’ that Porcher considers worth preserving for its own sake.
 So, what is genuine labour on this conception?